Best Offshore Banks for Americans

 Attorneys Jon Alper and Gideon Alper

 An offshore bank account protects assets because a U.S. court’s garnishment order has no legal force in the foreign jurisdiction where the bank operates.
 The creditor must pursue collection in that country’s courts under that country’s procedural rules.
-Many of the jurisdictions used for asset protection planning do not recognize U.S. civil judgments, requiring the creditor to file a new lawsuit from scratch.
+Many asset protection jurisdictions do not recognize U.S. civil judgments, requiring the creditor to file a new lawsuit from scratch.

 No U.S. nexus.
 A bank with a U.S. branch, a U.S. subsidiary, or a U.S. correspondent banking relationship may be reachable by a U.S. court through those domestic connections.
-HSBC, UBS, and Credit Suisse all have substantial U.S. operations.
+HSBC and UBS both have substantial U.S. operations.
 A judgment creditor can serve process on the U.S. entity and argue that it should freeze accounts held at the foreign affiliate.
-Banks with zero U.S. footprint eliminate this risk.
+Banks with zero U.S. footprint eliminate this risk entirely.

 Jurisdiction.
 The country where the bank is licensed determines which courts have authority over it and what burden of proof a creditor must meet to reach the account.
-A Cook Islands bank operates under Cook Islands law, which requires creditors to prove their claim beyond a reasonable doubt within a one-to-two-year statute of limitations.
+A Cook Islands bank operates under Cook Islands law, which requires creditors to prove their claim beyond a reasonable doubt within a one-to-two-year limitations period.
 A Swiss bank operates under Swiss law, which has different procedures but similarly does not enforce U.S. civil judgments directly.

 FATCA compliance.
 The Foreign Account Tax Compliance Act requires foreign financial institutions to identify and report U.S. account holders to the IRS.
-Compliant banks report; non-compliant banks face withholding penalties that effectively cut them off from the U.S. financial system.
-Using a FATCA-compliant bank is non-negotiable.
-Compliance with FATCA does not weaken asset protection—it satisfies a tax reporting obligation.
+Compliant banks report account information; non-compliant banks face withholding penalties that effectively cut them off from the global financial system.
+Using a FATCA-compliant bank is not optional.
+FATCA compliance satisfies a tax reporting obligation and does not weaken asset protection.
 The protection comes from jurisdictional separation, not secrecy.

 Switzerland

-Swiss banks are the most recognized name in offshore banking.
-Switzerland has a centuries-long banking tradition, strict privacy laws, and one of the most stable financial systems in the world.
-Swiss banks do not recognize or enforce U.S. civil judgments.
-A creditor pursuing assets in a Swiss account must litigate in Swiss courts under Swiss procedural rules.
+Swiss banks are the most recognized institutions in offshore banking.
+Switzerland has strict privacy laws and one of the most stable financial systems in the world.
+Swiss courts do not recognize or enforce U.S. civil judgments.
+A creditor pursuing assets in a Swiss account must litigate in Switzerland under Swiss procedural rules.

 The tradeoff is cost.
 Swiss private banking typically requires minimum deposits of $250,000 to $1 million or more.
-Annual maintenance fees are higher than other jurisdictions.
-Swiss banks have become more cautious about accepting U.S. persons after the 2008–2014 DOJ enforcement actions against UBS, Credit Suisse, and other institutions.
+Annual maintenance fees run higher than other jurisdictions.
+Swiss banks have also become more cautious about accepting U.S. persons after the 2008–2014 DOJ enforcement actions.
 Some Swiss banks still accept Americans, but the onboarding process is thorough and compliance-heavy.

-Swiss banks with U.S. operations (UBS, Credit Suisse) create the U.S.-nexus problem described above.
-Smaller Swiss private banks without U.S. branches provide better jurisdictional isolation for asset protection purposes.
+UBS has extensive U.S. operations that create the U.S.-nexus problem described above.
+Smaller Swiss private banks without U.S. branches (Lombard Odier, Pictet, and Julius Baer among them) provide better jurisdictional isolation for asset protection purposes because they have no U.S. subsidiaries or branches through which a creditor could serve process.

 Singapore

 Singapore ranks among the safest banking jurisdictions in the world.
 No Singaporean bank has ever failed.
-The government’s net assets exceed 100% of GDP.
-Singapore’s regulatory framework is administered by the Monetary Authority of Singapore, which enforces strict capital requirements and anti-money laundering standards.
+The government’s net assets exceed 100% of GDP, and the Monetary Authority of Singapore enforces strict capital requirements and anti-money laundering standards.

 Singapore does not recognize U.S. civil judgments.
 A creditor must file a new action in Singapore courts to pursue assets held there.
-The practical barrier is high: Singapore’s legal system is efficient but foreign creditors face significant procedural hurdles.
+Foreign creditors face high procedural barriers.

 The main obstacle for Americans is access.
 After FATCA took effect, many Singaporean banks stopped accepting U.S. persons because the compliance burden outweighed the revenue from smaller American accounts.
-Americans who can meet minimum deposit thresholds of $200,000 to $500,000 may still find Singaporean banks willing to open accounts, but the options have narrowed substantially.
+DBS Treasures is one of the few major Singaporean banks still accepting Americans, though it limits U.S. persons to savings accounts and typically requires minimum deposits of $200,000 to $500,000.

 Cook Islands

-The Cook Islands is the jurisdiction most commonly associated with asset protection trusts, and its banking sector serves the same function.
-Capital Security Bank in the Cook Islands accepts American account holders and allows remote account opening without an in-person visit.
-The Cook Islands does not recognize U.S. civil judgments.
-A creditor must prove the underlying claim beyond a reasonable doubt in a Cook Islands court within the applicable statute of limitations.
+The Cook Islands is the jurisdiction most closely associated with asset protection trusts, and its banking sector serves the same protective function.
+Capital Security Bank accepts American account holders and allows remote account opening without an in-person visit.
+Cook Islands courts do not recognize U.S. civil judgments, and creditors must prove their claim beyond a reasonable doubt within the applicable limitations period.

 Cook Islands banks are smaller than Swiss or Singaporean institutions.
-Deposit insurance is limited.
-The banking infrastructure is less sophisticated.
-These are the tradeoffs for maximum jurisdictional isolation.
+Deposit insurance is limited and the banking infrastructure is less developed.
+These are tradeoffs for maximum jurisdictional isolation.
 The accounts serve a specific purpose: holding liquid assets beyond the reach of U.S. courts, typically as part of a broader Cook Islands trust structure.

 Channel Islands (Jersey and Guernsey)

-The Grant case (S.D.
+In In re Grant (S.D.
 Fla.
-2008) involved a Jersey trust where the foreign trustee genuinely refused the settlor’s repatriation demands.
-The court denied the contempt motion because the trustee’s refusal was independent and genuine.
-Jersey’s well-established trust law contributed to that outcome.
+2008), the court considered a Jersey trust where the foreign trustee independently refused the settlor’s repatriation demands.
+The court denied the contempt motion because the trustee’s refusal was genuine and independent—a result that Jersey’s well-established trust law supported.

 Minimum deposits at Channel Islands banks typically start at $100,000 to $250,000.
 American access varies by institution.
-Compliance with FATCA and the Common Reporting Standard is standard practice across the Channel Islands banking sector.
+FATCA and Common Reporting Standard compliance is standard across the Channel Islands banking sector.

-An offshore bank account held in an individual’s name provides jurisdictional protection against garnishment.
-But a U.S. court can order the account owner to transfer the funds back.
+An offshore bank account held in an individual’s name provides jurisdictional protection against garnishment, but a U.S. court can still order the account owner to transfer the funds back.
 If the individual controls the account, the court can hold them in contempt for refusing.

 An offshore trust adds a structural layer.
-The trust, not the individual, owns the account.
-The trustee, not the settlor, controls the funds.
-When a U.S. court orders the settlor to repatriate, the settlor can truthfully say that the decision belongs to the trustee.
+The trust—not the individual—owns the account.
+The trustee—not the settlor—controls the funds.
+When a U.S. court orders the settlor to repatriate, the settlor can truthfully state that the decision belongs to the trustee.
 If the trustee independently refuses, the impossibility defense may defeat a contempt finding.

-The strongest asset protection structure combines an offshore trust with an offshore bank account at an institution that has no U.S. nexus.
+The strongest asset protection structure combines an offshore trust with a bank account at an institution that has no U.S. nexus.
 The trust provides legal ownership separation.
 The bank provides jurisdictional isolation.
-Together, a creditor must overcome both barriers to reach the assets.
+A creditor must overcome both barriers to reach the assets.

 Offshore bank accounts are legal and fully reportable.
-The IRS requires two annual filings from U.S. persons holding foreign financial accounts.
+The IRS requires specific annual filings from U.S. persons holding foreign financial accounts.
+Willful non-compliance carries penalties up to 50% of the account balance per year, but full compliance eliminates this risk entirely and does not weaken the asset protection benefit.

 Form 8938 (Statement of Specified Foreign Financial Assets) applies when foreign assets exceed $50,000 at year-end or $75,000 at any point during the year.
 Married couples filing jointly face higher thresholds: $100,000 and $150,000.
 This form is filed with the annual tax return.

 An offshore trust that holds foreign bank accounts triggers additional reporting.
 Forms 3520 and 3520-A are required annually.
-FBAR requirements apply to the trust’s accounts.
-All reporting is handled by the settlor’s U.S. tax preparer as part of normal annual compliance.
+All reporting is handled by the settlor’s CPA as part of normal annual tax compliance.

 For accounts inside a Cook Islands trust, the trustee typically maintains relationships with banks that accept trust accounts from that jurisdiction.
-The settlor’s preference matters, but the trustee’s existing banking relationships often determine which institutions are practical options.
+The settlor may have preferences, but the trustee’s existing banking relationships often determine which institutions are practical options.

-For individual accounts, the priority order is: no U.S. nexus first, FATCA compliance second, jurisdictional strength third, and convenience last.
-A bank that scores well on the first three criteria but requires an in-person visit to open is still a better choice for asset protection than a bank with a slick app and a New York branch.
+For individual accounts held outside a trust, the priority order is: no U.S. nexus first, FATCA compliance second, jurisdictional strength third, and convenience last.
+A bank that scores well on the first three criteria but requires an in-person visit to open is still a better choice than a bank with a polished app and a New York branch.

 Gideon Alper